magical-mishka/tcw-chrome-extension/README.md

 * v1.0.2 - Popup to save snippet will now close upon save.
 Removed text-shadow for sites that had text-shadow effect.
 * v1.0.3 - Added collapsible code blocks to the sidebar.
 Warning for Google pages.
 * v1.0.3 - Google Translate & tcw editor exceptions added.
+* v1.0.4 - Auto-save language of snippet from Stackoverflow and other sites with similar syntax for saving language.

 ## CONTRIBUTE